Electoral system: Runoff systems

 Countries by electoral system used to (directly) elect their Head of State (President):

-A runoff system is one in which a candidates receives a majority of votes to be elected, either in a runoff election or final round of vote counting.
-This is sometimes referred to as a way to ensure that a winner must have a majority of votes, although usually only a plurality is required in the last round (when three or more candidates move on to the runoff election), and sometimes even in the first round winners can avoid a second round without achieving a majority.
-In social choice theory, runoff systems are not called majority voting, as this term refers to Condorcet-methods.
+A runoff system is one in which a successful candidate is certain to receive a majority of votes to be elected, either in a runoff round with only two candidates or in a final round of vote counting if ranked votes are used.
+Runoff systems may ensure that a winner must have a majority of votes, but in some systems three or more candidates move on to the runoff election, in which case only a plurality is required in the last round.

+Runoff systems are often called majoritarian systems, but in social choice theory, runoff systems are not called majority voting, as this term refers to Condorcet-methods.

-There are two main groups of runoff systems, those in one group use a single round of voting achieved by voters casting ranked votes and then using vote transfers if necessary to establish a majority, and those in the other group use two or more rounds of voting, to narrow the field of candidates and to determine a winner who has a majority of the votes.
+There are two main groups of runoff systems, those in one group use a single round of voting achieved by voters casting ranked votes and then in successive rounds of counting, using vote transfers if necessary to establish a majority.
+Those in the other group have voters cast votes in two or more rounds of voting, to narrow the field of candidates and to determine a winner who has a majority of the votes.
 Both are primarily used for single-member constituencies or election of a single position such as mayor.

 If a candidate receives a majority of the vote in the first round, then the system is simple first past the post voting.
-But if no one has a majority of votes in first round, the systems respond in different ways.
+But if no one has a majority of votes in first round, runoff systems respond in different ways.

 Under instant-runoff voting (IRV), when no one wins a majority in first round, runoff is achieved through vote transfers made possible by voters having ranked candidates in order of preference, with lower preferences used as back-up preferences.
 This system is used for parliamentary elections in Australia and Papua New Guinea.
 If no candidate receives a majority of the vote in the first round, the votes of the least-popular candidate are transferred as per marked second preferences and added to the totals of surviving candidates.
 This is repeated until a candidate achieves a majority.
-The count ends any time one candidate has a majority of votes but it may continue until only two candidates remain, at which point one or other of the candidates will take a majority of votes still in play.
+The count ends any time one candidate has a majority of votes.
+It may continue until only two candidates remain, at which point one or other of the candidates will take a majority of votes still in play.